 It’s to have work published.
 But it might not mean anything long term.
 Sure, you can add it in a corner of your portfolio website.

 But no potential clients have ever asked me to supply examples of published work.

-You might love photographing in black & white but the magazine that you want to submit to only accepts colour photos.
-In order to get their attention, you’re stuck photographing in colour.
+You might love photographing in black & white but the magazine that you want to submit to only accepts color photos.
+In order to get their attention, you’re stuck photographing in color.

 Do this enough times and you may find that the very reason that you got into photography in the first place disappears.